-If you have an abundance of broccoli in your kitchen, then you can use this guide for how to freeze broccoli.
-Frozen florets can be used in a variety of ways, including in smoothies!
+If you have an abundance of fresh broccoli in your kitchen, then you can use this guide for how to freeze broccoli.
+Frozen florets can be used in a variety of ways including roasting, in smoothies, or in stews.
+Learn how to freeze broccoli using the best method for long-term storage.

 • According to the Environmental Working Group, broccoli is on the “Clean Fifteen” list of produce with the least amount of pesticides.
-So, this means that it’s okay to buy non-organic versions, if you prefer.
+So, this means that it’s okay to buy non-organic versions of this cruciferous vegetable.

 • Fresh broccoli is very versatile, and can be eaten raw, steamed, roasted, or stir-fried.
 But, if you find that you have too much in your kitchen, then you can easily freeze it to use later.